Miguel Rojas Player Props: Dodgers vs. Athletics

 Miguel Rojas At The Plate

-- In 77 games played this season, he has not gone deep.
+- In 78 games played this year, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.